annkissam/akd/README.md

 Akd is a framework that allows Elixir developers to easily write automated deployment tasks.
 Akd is purely written in elixir.

-The purpose of Akd is to encapsulate the entire deployment process into a simple task.
+Akd, in its purest form, is a way of executing a list of operations on a remote (or local) machine.
+Akd provides an intuitive DSL that allows developers to easily define a pipeline consisting of a set of these operations along with corresponding, remedial operations, in the event that one or more of the primary pipeline operations fails.
+If you have experience with the Ruby gem `capistrano`, Akd should feel familiar.

+Akd's primary goal is twofold:
+- to provide developers with the ability to easily compose a series of deloyment operations using the Elixir programming language, and
+- to standardize the way in which Elixir application deployments (using tools like `distillery` or `docker`) are performed.

 A Deployment lifecycle in Akd is divided into various `Operations`.
-Each `Operation` is encapsulated into an abstraction called `Hook`.
+`Operation`s is grouped into an abstraction called `Hook`.
 A deployment is a pipeline of `Hook`s which call individual `Operation`s.

 Akd integrates seamlessly with packages like `Distillery` and `SimpleDocker` to make the whole deployment process a cakewalk.

-__MORE DOCS TO COME SOON__
+For details on how to setup a new project with `akd` checkout the `Walkthrough`.

 ## Installation